dhbrookes/pb_solvers/scripts/README.md

 ### pdb_rot_trans.py

-Given a list of rotational and translational matrices (taken from REMARK 350 of a PDB file, rotate and translate a PDB or a PQR.
+Given a list of rotational and translational matrices (taken from REMARK 350 of a PDB file), rotate and translate a PDB or a PQR.

 `python pdb_rot_trans.py [PDB or PQR fname] [Rot and trans fname]`